 - Save for a House Deposit (2012-??)

 Man!
 That seems like a loooong time! :( Perhaps I can knock out the first goals faster than expected?
 Hmm.
-But back to the question at hand: While I am very much against debt, I do plan to take out a mortgage when I buy a house.
+But back to the question at hand: While I am very much against debt, I do plan to take out a mortgage when I buy a house – you can check out more options here.
 I’d love to buy a home with cash only (can you imagine?!) but realistically that probably won’t happen unless I win the lottery or marry rich.

 I’ve got a little time before I will be saving for the deposit, but here are my debt-free thoughts on mortgages for when that time comes.